Harvey Weinstein Cites Comments From Jennifer Lawrence and Meryl Streep in Effort to Dismiss Class Action Lawsuit

 "As drafted, [the proposed class definitions] would include all women who ever met with Weinstein, regardless of whether they claimed to have suffered any identifiable harm as a result of that meeting.
 Such women would include, presumably, Jennifer Lawrence, who told Oprah Winfrey she had known Weinstein since she was 20 years old and said 'he had only ever been nice to me,'...and Meryl Streep, who stated publicly that Weinstein had always been respectful to her in their working relationship."

-Speaking to Winfrey in an interview for The Hollywood Reporter, Lawrence said, "Just speaking for myself, I had known him since I was 20, and he had only ever been nice to me—except for the moments that he wasn't, and then I called him an asshole, and we moved on.
+Speaking to Winfrey in an interview for The Hollywood Reporter, Lawrence said, "Just speaking for myself, I had known him since I was 20, and he had only ever been nice to me—except for the moments that he wasn't, and then I called him an a--hole, and we moved on.
 He was paternal to me."

 Aurore Marechal/Sipa USA

-Note: UPDATE:Meryl Streep released the following statement to E!
-News, Harvey Weinstein's attorneys' use of my (true) statement—that he was not sexually transgressive or physically abusive in our business relationship- as evidence that he was not abusive with many OTHER women is pathetic and exploitive."